 What are the career prospects?

 Hospitals have now become super specialty facilities where routine processes are complex and require skilled professionals who are can undertake and discharge the duties.
-The managerial efficiency at these hospitals has to be top-notch since they operate 24*7, all through the 365 days of the year.
+The managerial efficiency at these hospitals have to be top-notch since they operate 24*7, all through the 365 days of the year.
 An extremely smooth & error free workflow has to be in place and the pace of work has to be brisk.
 Hospital administration involves looking after human resource management, billing and finance management, technology decisions, IT management and working under a given budget.
 Such professionals must have excellent interpersonal skills, the ability to work under multiple constraints and deliver in time & on short notice.

 Medical tourism is flourishing in India.
 The country ranks among the top 3 medical tourism destinations in Asia.
 World-class healthcare infrastructure, qualified doctors coupled with lower cost of treatment is a big draw for foreigners.
 Also, post treatment recuperation at some amazing locales is an equally important part of this process.